jagyas/anylearn/README.md

 ## Overview

-NextAuth.js is a complete open source authentication solution for [Next.js](http://nextjs.org/) applications
+NextAuth.js is a complete open source authentication solution for [Next.js](http://nextjs.org/) applications.

 This is an example application which shows how `next-auth` is applied to a basic Next.js app.
 It is also used in many of our CI workflows and other places where a concrete usage example is necessary.